 As there is no law school at JSU, the library law collection is mainly for curriculum support.
-Resources for business law, communication law, criminal law, correction law, education law, emergency management, health care law, tax law and other essetial resources are priorities.
+Resources for business law, communication law, criminal law, correction law, education law, emergency management, health care law, tax law and other essential resources are priorities.
 The following list provides LAW related and interdisciplinary databases (ID may require for access).
 For more databases from the Library, please click here.

 Periodical = Serial = a publication that comes out regularly (weekly, monthly, quarterly, etc.) that uses a numbering system that is intended to continue indefinitely.
 Magazines, journals and newspapers are all referred to as periodicals or serials.
-JSU students and faculty can connect to Serials Solutions for a list of online periodicals.
+JSU students and faculty can connect to EBSCOhost Searching: Library Publications for a list of online periodicals.

 Scholarly Journals are academic periodicals that publish on a regular schedule (monthly, quarterly, etc.).
 They offer original scholarship and reviews written by expert scholars.
 Most include long articles with footnotes and/or bibliographies.

 General magazines have essays, editorials, and news written by journalists for non-experts with photos, cartoons, sidebars, usually sources are not cited.
 They are good for basic information, news, opinions about public policies, etc.

 JSU students and employees can use ALLIES cooperative service, which allow them to walk into a participating library and check out materials using a photo ID or to place online requests and/or check out items from any of the ALLIES libraries (Auburn University, Auburn University at Montgomery, Jacksonville State University, University of Alabama, and University of Alabama at Birmingham).

 Microforms (mainly microfiches and microfilms) are located on 10th floor.
 They are in-library use only.
 Microforms can be viewed and printed out by using the microform reader machines (located on 2nd floor).